-Is it a Camera? then yes – all of the above could have been taken on a cheap camera, the results would have been the same, GUARANTEED!
+Is it a Camera?
+Then yes – all of the above could have been taken on a cheap camera, and the results would have been the same, GUARANTEED!

-Some people simply use their smart phone.
+Some people use their smartphone.
 It's up to you!

-Pro Camera's available to rent £10 per day (inc. lens)
+Pro Camera available to rent for £10 per day (inc. lens)

 What Equipment will I need?

 Your Camera - A Chair (optional) - Popup tent (optional)